|Botanical Name||Artemisia vulgaris L.|

-Mugwort is distributed throughout Nepal within the altitude of 300m to 2500m.
-It is a very common plant growing on nitrogenous soils, like weedy and uncultivated areas, such as waste places and roadsides.
+Mugwort is widely distributed throughout Nepal at an altitude of 300m to 2500m.
+It is a plant growing on nitrogenous soils, like weedy and uncultivated areas, such as waste places and roadsides.

 It is a tall herbaceous perennial plant growing 1-2 m with a woody root.
-The leaves are aromatic,5-20 em long, dark green, pinnate, alternate, with dense white tomentose hairs on the underside.
+The leaves are aromatic,5-20 cm long, dark green, pinnate, alternate, with dense white tomentose hairs on the underside.
 The erect stem often has a red purplish tinge.
-Inconspicuous flowers occur in clusters at the top of the plants.
-Individual heads are 2.5-3 mm wide and appears on short stalks.
-It flowers from July to September.
+Inconspicuous flower occurs in a cluster at the top of the plants.
+Individual heads are 2.5-3 mm wide and appear on short stalks.
+Its flowering occurs from July to September.

-The species has a number of recorded historic uses in food, herbal medicine, and as a smoking herb.
-It is traditionally used for anthelmintic, expectorant, stomachic, antiseptic, emmenagogue, hemorrhage etc. Roots are used as tonic.
+The species has several recorded historic uses in food, herbal medicine, and as a smoking herb.
+It is traditionally used as an anthelmintic, expectorant, stomachic, antiseptic, emmenagogue, hemorrhage, etc. Roots are used as a tonic.